 The rest of the book goes into advanced arithmetic, macros, bit manipulation, string operations, and the final chapter deals with object oriented assembly language programming - something that most people don't even know is possible.
 Object-oriented program is more a state of mind than something that a language provides and it is possible in almost any language.

 So at the end of the day does the book teach you assembler?

-    No it teaches you HLA which even though it is just an elaboration on standard x86 assembler isn't actually x86 assembler as used by most assembly language programmers.
-They tend to use tools such as MASM (Microsoft Macro Assembler) which is available as a free download and can be used with C++ Express.
+No, it teaches you HLA which even though it is just an elaboration on standard x86 assembler isn't actually x86 assembler as used by most assembly language programmers.
+They tend to use tools such as MASM (Microsoft Macro Assembler) which is available as a free download and can be used with Visual Studio.
 If you learn how to program in assembler using HLA then using MASM or any x86 assembler should represent a minor change.
-However you probably will find it irritating that you don't have the friendly features that make HLA easier to use than raw assembler.
+However, you probably will find it irritating that you don't have the friendly features that make HLA easier to use than raw assembler.
 HLA can also cross compile to MASM and a number of other popular assemblers.

 So as long as you accept HLA as a suitable macro assembler to learn x86 architecture and machine language with then this book is highly recommended.
 But if you are an assembly language puritan and want a non-macro assembler approach that is as close to the op-codes as possible then look for another book.

 |Last Updated ( Saturday, 31 March 2018 )|